ThorxNxEriksen/ml_ops_02476/reports/README.md

 >
 > Answer:

 We configured experiments in WandB through a config file called sweep.yml file, which is located in our configs folder and points to our training script train_wandb.py.
 Experiments are run for the hyperparameters learning rate, epochs and batch size, which the sweep combines to find the minimal validation loss.
-The sweep can be initalized using the command: 'wandb sweep configs/sweep.yaml', and after the sweep, the results are available in WandB.
+The sweep can be initalized using the command: `wandb sweep configs/sweep.yaml`, and after the sweep, the results are available in WandB.

 ### Question 13